Post modified on

 DSA campaigns in PPC Bee

 PPC Bee enables also DSA campaigns from your feed.
-In each ad groups targets one URL.
-You have specific ad to each ad group, so the description could be unique for each product (eg. containing product name).
+It targets only one URL in each ad group.
+You have a specific ad to each ad group, so the description could be unique for each product (eg. containing product name).

 But the main issue is the Google Ads limit.
-You can have only up to 25 000 dynamic ad targets in account.
-So this DSA solution is only for your top selling products.
+You can have only up to 25 000 dynamic ad targets in the account.
+So this DSA solution is only for your top-selling products.

 Structured (grouped) DSA campaigns

-_.
-If you want to change the campaign name later, do it in the Hierarchy section as well (otherwise PPC Bee renames the campaign back during the next synchronization).
-The good thing is that you can load the new PPC Bee campaign into already existing campaign.
+. (update: March 2019) If you want to change the campaign name later, do it in the Hierarchy section as well (otherwise PPC Bee renames the campaign back during the next synchronization).
+The good thing is that you can load the new PPC Bee campaign into an already existing campaign.
 Just use the same naming 🙂

 Ad rotation.
 Optimized or even?
 I used to be against the optimized rotation, however, you can get reasonable data to choose which ad is better even with optimized rotation.
 This topic is described in the last post about PPC ads analysis.